 Kuala Lumpur things to do

-We’re staying with the Indian theme.
-Another must-visit is Little India in the Brickfields district, a colorful area full of decorative lighting and cheerful arches along the street side.
+We’re staying with the Indian vibe.
+Another must-visit is Brickfields (often called Little India), a colorful area full of decorative lighting and cheerful arches along the street side.
 Especially in the evening, it is quite charming.
 When we were there we sat down at one of the many restaurants for a south Indian banana leaf dish.
 With this dish, you do not get a plate, but a large green leaf.
 On it, the curry, rice, and vegetables are placed in groups.
 Mix it all together with your hands, or ask the waiters for cutlery.
 This was so delicious!

-Tip: outside little India, I can also highly recommend the South Indian restaurant Vinny Curry House near the Pasar Seni.
-A popular local place that quickly fills up around noon for the lunch break.
+Restaurant tips: in Brickfields I had a wonderful lunch at Nadia Cafe (fully vegetarian).
+Outside little India I can also highly recommend the South Indian restaurant Vinny Curry House near the Pasar Seni.
+A popular buffet place that quickly fills up around noon for the lunch break.

-6. Check out the street art in Bukit Bintang
+7. Check out the street art in Bukit Bintang & Chinatown

 Kuala Lumpur things to do